-Where the purchase consideration consists wholly or partly of cash, the acquirer is required to withhold the lower of the entire cash consideration or 3% of the total acquisition price (7% where the disposer is not a citizen and not a permanent resident).
+Where the purchase consideration consists wholly or partly of cash, the acquirer is required to withhold the lower of the entire cash consideration or 3% of the total acquisition price (7% where the disposer is not a citizen, not a permanent resident or not a company incorporated in Malaysia (w.e.f the date the relevant law comes into effect)).
 That amount, whether or not withheld by the acquirer, is to be remitted to the DGIR within 60 days from the date of disposal.
 The amount remitted to the DGIR is to be applied against RPGT payable by the disposer.